greglook/whidbey/README.md

 var for the available configuration.

 Additionally, Whidbey adds some convenience tagged-literal extensions for binary data and URIs.
-It also updates the `default-data-readers` var to support round-tripping the tagged representations:
+The extensions update the `default-data-readers` var to support round-tripping the tagged representations:

 ```clojure